AMWA-TV/bcp-008-02/docs/Overview.md

 The transmissionStatusMessage is a nullable property where devices can offer the reason and further details as to why the current status value was chosen.

-#### Late and lost packets
+#### Transmission error counters

-The sender monitoring model provides means of gathering metrics around late and lost packets.
+The sender monitoring model provides means of gathering metrics around transmission errors.
 These are not statuses but instead enable further analysis when [link status](#link-status) or [transmission status](#transmission-status) indicate problems (are PartiallyHealthy or Unhealthy).

 The feature is expressed with the following methods:

-* GetLostPacketCounters - returns a collection of counters which hold the name and numeric value of the counter (this allows more capable devices to report lost packets across different interfaces).
-* GetLatePacketCounters - returns a collection of counters which hold the name and numeric value of the counter (this allows more capable devices to report late packets across different interfaces).
+* GetTransmissionErrorCounters - returns a collection of counters which hold the name, description and numeric value of the counter (this allows more capable devices to report different categories of errors or errors across different interfaces).
-* ResetPacketCounters - allows a client application to reset both the Lost and Late packet counters to 0.
+* ResetErrorCounters - allows a client application to reset error counters to 0.

-The `autoResetPacketCounters` property allows clients to configure if the packet counters automatically reset with each Sender activation (by default devices MUST have this enabled).
-If this is enabled, senders MUST reset all packet counters to 0 after each activation.
+The `autoResetErrorCounters` property allows clients to configure if the error counters automatically reset with each Sender activation (by default devices MUST have this enabled).
+If this is enabled, senders MUST reset all error counters to 0 after each activation.

 ### Sender synchronization